1 John 1:2

 And the truth - "God's truth, objective."
 (Alford).
 "The whole Gospel."
 (Vincent).
 See more discussion below on the meaning of "the truth" in this passage.

-Not in us - Henry Alford writes "That truth respecting God’s holiness and our own sinfulness, which is the very first spark of light within, has no place in us at all."
+Henry Alford on not in us - "That truth respecting God’s holiness and our own sinfulness, which is the very first spark of light within, has no place in us at all."

 It is interesting that in the Old Testament David (in the context of confession of sin) describes "the antithesis" of truth not in someone writing…